 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate the Harvard Political Review Left-Center biased based on editorial positions that slightly favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-The Harvard Political Review is a quarterly, nonpartisan American magazine and website on politics and public policy founded in 1969 at Harvard University in Cambridge, Massachusetts.
-It covers both domestic and international affairs and political events, as well as political discourse at Harvard.
+The Harvard Political Review is a quarterly, nonpartisan American magazine and website on politics and public policy founded in 1969 by Al Gore at Harvard University in Cambridge, Massachusetts.
+It covers domestic and international affairs, political events, and political discourse at Harvard.
 It also conducts interviews with political figures and experts.
-It is a publication of the Harvard Institute of Politics, and is written, edited and managed entirely by Harvard undergraduates, and accepts submissions from all students at Harvard College “regardless of concentration, experience, or political leaning.”
-(7/6/2016)
+It is a publication of the Harvard Institute of Politics, is written, edited, and managed entirely by Harvard undergraduates, and accepts submissions from all students at Harvard College “regardless of concentration, experience, or political leaning.”

 The Harvard Political Review is housed at the Institute of Politics.
 Revenue is derived through advertising and donations.

 In review, The Harvard Political Review publishes political news and interviews with minimal use of loaded language, such as this The Amendment Bigger Than the Constitution.
 This story is well-sourced from credible media outlets such as the Washington Post, New Republic, and The Hill.
 Another story, The Myth of Algae Biofuels, is also very well sourced.